Haplogroup J-M267

 Haplogroup J-M267, also commonly known as Haplogroup J1, is a subclade (branch) of Y-DNA haplogroup J-P209 (commonly known as haplogroup J) along with its sibling clade haplogroup J-M172 (commonly known as haplogroup J2).
 (All these haplogroups have had other historical names listed below.)

+The oldest J-M267 positive remains found so far are from a Caucasus Hunter-Gatherer from Satsurblia cave, Georgia.